TopTierTech/express-json-routes/README.md

 As simple as 1, 2, 3!

 ### 1.
 For each `route.js` file in your routes folder add a `route.json` file.
-In this JSON file, define your routes
+In this JSON file, define your routes.
 ```javascript
 {
     // a simple path to handler mapping